thedirt/thedirt.github.io/README.md

 This directory has the new landing page for The Dirt, distributed by The Duke Chronicle.
 The new landing page has several objectives:

-1. Serve as a clean location to sign up for The Dirt, relatively free of its association with The Chronicle.
+1. Serve as a location to sign up for The Dirt, relatively free of association with The Chronicle.
 2. Provide an aesthetically attractive website to show to potential advertisers in the future.